 The NLM - the National Library of Medicine - also reports that teens living with obsessive compulsive disorder are especially vulnerable and prone to the abuse of these substances.
 If they engage in this behavior, their obsessions and compulsions could be compounded and cause them to become addicted to these substances.

 A dual diagnosis treatment program can help you understand the reasons behind your substance abuse and addiction as well as how this disorder is affected and continues to affect the other co-occurring behavioral and mental health disorders that you have also been diagnosed with.

 This type of treatment would most likely be highly specialized and integrated.
 This is because it has to manage all the disorders that you have been struggling with at the same time - or simultaneously.
 It is recommended that you go through dual diagnosis treatment if you have been living with both addiction as well as any other co-occurring medical or mental health disorders.

-Opportunity Center is a facility in Roy, UT providing services in and around Weber County.
+Opportunity Center is a rehab program providing services in and around Weber County.

 They provide a wide range of services, settings and treatment approaches such as:Mix Of Mental Health And Substance Abuse, Outpatient Drug Rehab, Cognitive Behavior Therapy.